 Dogs with aggressive or difficult behaviour will incur an additional charge.

-We advise you to start your puppy grooming with a bath and trim at least ten days after the final vaccinations.
-Your puppy can come in for an enjoyable puppy session to get used to the sights and smells of the salon and settle in from an early age.
+I advise you to start your puppy grooming with a bath and trim at least ten days after the final vaccinations.
+Your puppy can come in for an enjoyable puppy session to get used to the sights and smells of the grooming room and settle in from an early age.

 Dematting service will be agreed on the individual animal and we will take into account the severity of the matting, the patience of the pet and the health of the pet.
 There will be an additional charge for this service, individual to each pet.